|

 Publishing Notifications

-Spring provides support not only for registering to receive Notifications
+Spring provides support not only for registering to receive Notifications but also

-for publishing Notifications
+for publishing Notifications.

 This section is really only relevant to Spring-managed beans that have

-been exposed as MBeans through an MBeanExporter .
+been exposed as MBeans through an MBeanExporter.
 Any existing user-defined MBeans should

 use the standard JMX APIs for notification publication.